RonaldPhilipsen/home-ops/README.md

 ### Installation

-My cluster is built using [k3s](https://k3s.io/), provisioned on bare-metal debian Linux using the [Ansible](https://www.ansible.com/) galaxy role [ansible-role-k3s](https://github.com/PyratLabs/ansible-role-k3s).
+My cluster is built using [talos](https://talos.dev/), provisioned on bare-metal using netboot.
 This is a hyper-converged cluster, workloads and block storage are sharing the same available resources on my nodes.
-I also have a separate NAS server with ZFS for NFS shares, bulk file storage and backups.
+I also have a separate NAS server for NFS shares, bulk file storage and backups.

 ## Core Components